-TPE 4: Planning Instruction & Designing Learning Experiences for All Students Involve all students in self-assessment and reflection on their learning goals and progress and provide students with 1.
-Locate and apply information about students' current academic opportunities to revise or reframe their work based on status, content- and standards-related learning needs and goals, assessment feedback.4.
-Use technology as appropriate to support assessment assessment data, language proficiency status, and cultural administration, conduct data analysis, and communicate learning background for both short-term and long-term instructional outcomes to students and families. planning purposes.
-5. Use assessment information in a timely manner to assist students Understand and apply knowledge of the range and characteristics of typical and atypical child development from and families in understanding student progress in meeting birth through adolescence to help inform instructional planning learning goals. and learning experiences for all students.
-6. Work with specialists to interpret assessment results from 3.
-Design and implement instruction and assessment that reflects formative and summative assessments to distinguish between the interconnectedness of academic content areas and related students whose first language is English, English learners, student skills development in literacy, mathematics, science, and Standard English learners, and students with language or other other disciplines across the curriculum, as applicable to the disabilities. subject area of instruction.
-7. Interpret English learners' assessment data to identify their level 4.
-Plan, design, implement and monitor instruction, making effective of academic proficiency in English as well as in their primary language, as applicable, and use this information in planning use of instructional time to maximize learning opportunities and provide access to the curriculum for all students by removing instruction. barriers and providing access through instructional strategies that 8.
-Use assessment data, including information from students' IEP, include: IFSP, ITP, and 504 plans, to establish learning goals and to plan, appropriate use of instructional technology, including assistive differentiate, make accommodations and/or modify instruction. technology; , , , applying principles of UDL and MTSS; TPE 6: Developing as a Professional Educator use of developmentally, linguistically, and culturally 1.
-Reflect on their own teaching practice and level of subject matter appropriate learning activities, instructional materials, and and pedagogical knowledge to plan and implement instruction resources for all students, including the full range of English that can improve student learning. learners; 2.
-Recognize their own values and implicit and explicit biases, the appropriate modifications for students with disabilities in the general education classroom; ways in which these values and implicit and explicit biases may opportunities for students to support each other in learning; positively and negatively affect teaching and learning, and work to and use of community resources and services as applicable. mitigate any negative impact on the teaching and learning of 5.
-Promote student success by providing opportunities for students to students.
-They exhibit positive dispositions of caring, support, understand and advocate for strategies that meet their individual acceptance, and fairness toward all students and families, as well as toward their colleagues. learning needs and assist students with specific learning needs to 3.
-Establish professional learning goals and make progress to successfully participate in transition plans (e.g., IEP, IFSP, ITP, and improve their practice by routinely engaging in communication 504 plans.) and inquiry with colleagues.
-6. Access resources for planning and instruction, including the 4.
-Demonstrate how and when to involve other adults and to expertise of community and school colleagues through in-person or communicate effectively with peers and colleagues, families, and virtual collaboration, co-teaching, coaching, and/or networking. members of the larger school community to support teacher and 7.
-Plan instruction that promotes a range of communication strategies student learning. and activity modes between teacher and student and among students that encourage student participation in learning.
-5. Demonstrate professional responsibility for all aspects of student 8.
-Use digital tools and learning technologies across learning learning and classroom management, including responsibility for environments as appropriate to create new content and provide the learning outcomes of all students, along with appropriate concerns and policies regarding the privacy, health, and safety of personalized and integrated technology-rich lessons to engage students and families.
-Beginning teachers conduct themselves students in learning, promote digital literacy, and offer students with integrity and model ethical conduct for themselves and multiple means to demonstrate their learning. others.
-6. Understand and enact professional roles and responsibilities as TPE 5: Assessing Student Learning mandated reporters and comply with all laws concerning 1.
-Apply knowledge of the purposes, characteristics, and appropriate professional responsibilities, professional conduct, and moral uses of different types of assessments (e.g., diagnostic, informal, fitness, including the responsible use of social media and other formal, progress-monitoring, formative, summative, and digital platforms and tools. performance) to design and administer classroom assessments, Critically analyze how the context, structure, and history of public education in California affects and influences state, district, and including use of scoring rubrics. school governance as well as state and local education finance.
-2. Collect and analyze assessment data from multiple measures and sources to plan and modify instruction and document students' learning over time.
+TPE 4: Planning Instruction & Designing Learning Experiences for All Students

+- Locate and apply information about students' current academic status, content- and standards-related learning needs and goals, assessment data, language proficiency status, and cultural background for both short-term and long-term instructional planning purposes. - Understand and apply knowledge of the range and characteristics of typical and atypical child development from birth through adolescence to help inform instructional planning and learning experiences for all students. - Design and implement instruction and assessment that reflects the interconnectedness of academic content areas and related student skills development in literacy, mathematics, science, and other disciplines across the curriculum, as applicable to the subject area of instruction. - 4.
+Plan, design, implement and monitor instruction, making effective use of instructional time to maximize learning opportunities and provide access to the curriculum for all students by removing barriers and providing access through instructional strategies that include: - appropriate use of instructional technology, including assistive technology; - applying principles of UDL and MTSS; - use of developmentally, linguistically, and culturally appropriate learning activities, instructional materials, and resources for all students, including the full range of English learners; - appropriate modifications for students with disabilities in the general education classroom; - opportunities for students to support each other in learning; and - use of community resources and services as applicable. - Promote student success by providing opportunities for students to understand and advocate for strategies that meet their individual learning needs and assist students with specific learning needs to successfully participate in transition plans (e.g., IEP, IFSP, ITP, and 504 plans.) - 6.
+Access resources for planning and instruction, including the expertise of community and school colleagues through in-person or virtual collaboration, co-teaching, coaching, and/or networking. - 7.
+Plan instruction that promotes a range of communication strategies and activity modes between teacher and student and among students that encourage student participation in learning. - 8.
+Use digital tools and learning technologies across learning environments as appropriate to create new content and provide personalized and integrated technology-rich lessons to engage students in learning, promote digital literacy, and offer students multiple means to demonstrate their learning.

+TPE 5: Assessing Student Learning

+- Apply knowledge of the purposes, characteristics, and appropriate uses of different types of assessments (e.g., diagnostic, informal, formal, progress-monitoring, formative, summative, and performance) to design and administer classroom assessments, including use of scoring rubrics. - Collect and analyze assessment data from multiple measures and sources to plan and modify instruction and document students' learning over time. - 3.
+Involve all students in self-assessment and reflection on their learning goals and progress and provide students with